People and Story

 What are your initiatives?

-• BI&POC Therapy Fund: Free, quality therapy services and healing circles for Black, Indigenous and Communities of Color, prioritizing people with intersecting marginalized identities.
+• BIPOC Healing & Therapy Fund: Free, culturally-responsive and collective-trauma informed mental health services centering Black, Indigenous and Communities of Color/Global Majority, prioritizing people with intersecting marginalized identities.

-• Liberatory Student Support: Mentorship & peer support for Black, Indigenous & Students of Color pursuing careers in mental health.
+• Liberatory Student Support Circle: Free peer and mentor support uplifting Black, Indigenous, and Global Majority students pursuing careers in mental health.

 We invite you to click here and sign up for our newsletter to get notified when new programs launch.